 Current League Action Priorities

-- Preclearance at the state level of practices restricted under the federal Voting Rights Act
+- HB 1883, HB 1890 Provide for state level preclearance of practices restricted under the federal Voting Rights Act

 - Campaign Finance Reform